ROCm/Experimental_ROC/distro_install_scripts/README.md

 This includes tools for automatically setting up a new system to install ROCm from binaries such as .rpm and .deb files (or AMD's binary repos).
 This project also contains scripts to allow users to download, optionally modify, and build each piece of the ROCm platform from source code.

-These tools to install ROCm from AMD's binary distribution may be useful for users who want an easy way to set up their system to use ROCm without needing to manually stepping through written directions.
+These tools to install ROCm from AMD's binary distribution may be useful for users who want an easy way to set up their system to use ROCm without needing to manually step through written directions.
 In addition, they can be used (and modified) to automate installations and to potentially install ROCm on distributions that are not officially supported by AMD.

 The tools to build ROCm from source may be useful for users who want to avoid installing binary distributions on their platform or who wish to package ROCm themselves.